 Dried leaves may be used in infusions, fluid extracts, and tinctures.
 Marshmallow roots are available dried, peeled, or unpeeled in extracts (dry and fluid), tinctures, capsules, ointments/creams, and cough syrups.

 Marshmallow is generally considered to be safe.
 It has no reported side effects.
-It appears to be safe for use during pregnancy and breastfeeding, although you should check with your doctor before taking it.
-One study suggests marshmallow may lower blood sugar levels, so people with diabetes should talk to their doctor before taking marshmallow.
+It appears to be safe for use during pregnancy and breastfeeding, although you should check with your health care provider before taking it.
+One study suggests marshmallow may lower blood sugar levels, so people with diabetes should talk to their health care provider before taking marshmallow.

-Because it coats the lining of the stomach, marshmallow may interfere with the absorption of other drugs or herbs.
+Marshmallow coats the lining of the stomach so it may interfere with the absorption of other drugs or herbs.
 To avoid any problems, take marshmallow several hours before or after taking other herbs or medications.

 Basch E, Ulbricht C, Hammerness P, Vora M. Marshmallow (Althaea officinalis L.) monograph.
 J Herb Pharmacother.
 2003;3(3):71-81.